Lisa Whisenant, OTR

 Interpreting services for other languages: Yes

-It’s an honor and a privilege to walk with someone on their journey to improve their pelvic health.
-I use a team approach with my patients taking into account their unique story and goals.
-I utilize multiple approaches such as visceral, nervous system down regulation, my official work, yoga, stretching, meditation and mindfulness, diet and nutrition and self care.
+Philosophy of care and typical treatment strategies: It’s an honor and a privilege to walk with someone on their journey to improve their pelvic health.
+I use a team approach with my patients, taking into account their unique story and goals.
+I utilize multiple approaches such as visceral nervous system downregulation, my official work, yoga, stretching, meditation and mindfulness, diet and nutrition, and self-care.

 Jessica Reale, PT, DPT